Skip To Content

 • Have an accepted paper to CLEO or a Post Deadline Paper (PDP) and must have "opted in" during the submission process

-• Be responsible for, and exhibit innovative ideas in, their research
+• Be responsible for and exhibit innovative ideas in your research

 Application Requirements